bUnit-dev/bUnit/docs/site/docs/verification/async-assertion.md

 ---
 uid: async-assertion
-title: Assertion of Asynchronous Changes
+title: Assertion of asynchronous changes
 ---

-# Assertion of Asynchronous Changes
+# Assertion of asynchronous changes

 A test can fail if a component performs asynchronous renders.
 This may be due to a reason such as waiting for an asynchronous operation to complete before continuing its render life-cycle .
 For example, if a component is waiting for an async web service to return data to it in the `OnInitializedAsync()` life-cycle method before rendering it to the render tree.